yrysNM/yrysNM/README.md

 ## I'm a Student, Developer and Teamworker!
  - 🌱 I'm currently learning Web development and Frontend🎓
- - 🥅 2022 Goals: Create more open source projects and expand my skills
  - 📫 How to reach me: yrysbek.or.s@gmail.com

 ### Connect with me: